EliotKhachi/publicZk/202110052023/README.md

 The problem with the document-based approach is that any change to the left side of the [The Vee Model ](../202110032218) must be updated across many documents manually.
 Furthermore, the impact of a change on the rest of the system requires thoughtful investigation, and could potentially result in design changes elsewhere.

 ## The Solution
-On the other hand, a model-based approach produces a *single source of truth* and can *in theory* propagate changes automatically throughout the model.
-The model serves as a guide for conducting system lifecycle processes and an authority for system design.
+On the other hand, a model-based approach propagates changes automatically.
+Additionally, the model serves as a *single source of truth* and data is an authoritative source of truth, thereby streamlining communication.

 ## Leaving Note
 MBSE supports quick iteration and delivers return-on-investment when change happens.